Office 365 email anti-spam protection

 For customers who have Office 365 Enterprise E5 or have purchased Advanced Threat Protection (ATP) licenses, connection filtering is used by spoof intelligence to create allow and block lists of senders who are spoofing your domain.
 For more information, see Learn more about spoof intelligence.

 For EOP standalone customers: By default, the EOP spam filters send spam-detected messages to each recipients' Junk Email folder.
-However, in order to ensure that the Move message to Junk Email folder action will work with on-premises mailboxes, you must configure two Exchange transport rules on your on-premises servers to detect spam headers added by EOP.
+However, in order to ensure that the Move message to Junk Email folder action will work with on-premises mailboxes, you must configure two Exchange mail flow rules (also known as transport rules) on your on-premises servers to detect spam headers added by EOP.
 For details, see Ensure that spam is routed to each user's Junk Email folder.

 Extra information if you receive too much spam in Office 365